joebary/ESG_Twitter_Analysis_Project/README.md

 <img width="159" alt="test2" src="https://user-images.githubusercontent.com/86026996/144332190-e40233fa-a097-46d8-8f7b-2b21d2a5e7a2.png">

+<img width="147" alt="test1" src="https://user-images.githubusercontent.com/86026996/144332195-72a788e0-81dc-4044-b160-451d58987fa2.png">

 Using indexing, the dataframe will dynamically respond to changes from the incoming Twitter dataframe.
 Individual stock information came from Yahoo Finance.

-<img width="147" alt="test1" src="https://user-images.githubusercontent.com/86026996/144332195-72a788e0-81dc-4044-b160-451d58987fa2.png">
+We used it to calcualted the each equity's annual return, standard deviation and Sharpe ratio.
+Based on the weights of the five equity portfolio, we then calcuated the portfolio metrics.

 <img width="510" alt="Portfolio_Metrics" src="https://user-images.githubusercontent.com/86026996/144332206-f5ec6595-6674-429f-8ce3-39893e94785e.png">

+The dataframe with the ESG data contains data on hundreds of different tickers.
+We created new ESG dataframes for each equity by capturing rows than contain their ticker.

 <img width="482" alt="ESG_slicer" src="https://user-images.githubusercontent.com/86026996/144332211-97d39dc4-5310-494f-8d31-da475a1470eb.png">
 <img width="411" alt="ESG_sliced" src="https://user-images.githubusercontent.com/86026996/144332215-12b71ee2-a89a-49da-bf3a-712f16e1fbd8.png">

+After adding all of the Total ESG Scores for each equity in df_portfolio, we were able to calculated the portfolio's Total ESG Score.
 <img width="558" alt="ESG_metrics" src="https://user-images.githubusercontent.com/86026996/144332219-18f1f6eb-e91b-4b71-95fc-ca5e915d0925.png">